nuagenetworks/nuage-metroae-config/README.md

 Revert (remove) objects configured during application, use -r option

-    levistate$ python levistate.py revert -tp sample/templates -sp ~/vsd-api-specifications sample/user_data/acls.yaml
+    $ python metroae_config.py revert -tp sample/templates -sp ~/vsd-api-specifications sample/user_data/acls.yaml

 ## User Data

-The templates within the Levistate tool are applied using data provided by the user.
+The templates within the MetroAE config tool are applied using data provided by the user.
 Each set of data values provided allows the creation of an instance of configuration on the VSD.
 The required format for the data of each template is defined by a JSON schema describing the required fields, types and other